fleetdm/fleet/handbook/brand.md

 5. Comment on the original PR to keep track of your progress.
 Comments made will show up on the history feed.
 E.g., `"Edited, PR incoming"` or `"LGTM, no edits required."`
 6. Watch [this short video](https://www.loom.com/share/95d4525a7aae482b9f9a9470d446ce9c) to see this process in action.

 > **Note:** The Fleet website may render Markdown differently from GitHub's rich text preview.
-It's important to check that PRs merged by the editor are displaying as expected on the site.
+It's essential to check that PRs merged by the editor are displaying as expected on the site.
 It can take a few minutes for merged PRs to appear on the live site, and therefore easy to move on and forget.
 It's good to start the ritual by looking at the site to check that the previous day's edits are displaying as they should.

 ### How to edit articles, release posts, and press releases